Jessica Cardin

 Jessica Cardin is an American neuroscientist who is an associate professor of neuroscience at Yale University School of Medicine.
 Cardin's lab studies local circuits within the primary visual cortex to understand how cellular and synaptic interactions flexibly adapt to different behavioral states and contexts to give rise to visual perceptions and drive motivated behaviors.
-Cardin's lab applies their knowledge of adaptive cortical circuit regulation to probe how circuit dysfunction manifests in disease models.
+Cardin's lab applies its knowledge of adaptive cortical circuit regulation to probe how circuit dysfunction manifests in disease models.

 Early life and education

 In grade nine, she conducted an experiment in her house, using mice as a model organism to probe sex based differences in learning.
 Cardin pursued her undergraduate degree at Cornell University in Ithaca, New York where she majored in biological sciences and started conducting research in a real laboratory, instead of her own home.
 At Cornell, Cardin joined the lab of Timothy J. DeVoogd, where she studied learning in songbirds and mapped out the morphology and anatomy of the high vocal center (HVC) in female canaries.
 Her undergraduate research led to a publication in Brain Research where she helped to adapt a technique to morphologically define specific projection pathways to the high vocal center (HVC).
 They describe their discovery of neurons projecting to AreaX that receive direct auditory input to support the function of the HVC in song learning.

 After graduating with a B.A. from Cornell in 1997, Cardin pursued her graduate studies in neuroscience at the University of Pennsylvania.
 Once at UPenn, Cardin rotated in the lab of Ted Abel, a new faculty member at the time, studying the molecular basis of memory storage.
 During her rotation, Cardin helped Abel write a review paper exploring the memory suppression both in invertebrates and vertebrates.
 In 2000, Cardin joined the lab of Marc Schmidt where she returned to the model organism used in her undergraduate degree, songbirds, but this time she probed the behavioral state dependency of auditory processing in songbird neural circuits.

 Cardin completed her PhD training in 2004 and stayed in Philadelphia to complete her postdoctoral fellowship in the Department of Neuroscience at the UPenn Medical School.
 Working under the mentorship of Diego Contreras, Cardin delved into electrophysiology, where she was able to record neural activity at single cell resolution in the visual cortex of cats to probe the dynamics of visual cortex computations.
 She completed her postdoctoral training in 2009, but from 2007 to 2009, Cardin trained simultaneously under Christopher I. Moore at the Massachusetts Institute of Technology within the McGovern Institute where she began to pioneer new applications of optogenetics to probing and recording from neural circuits.